SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 .. note::

-   Superclass initializers *are* inherited in certain circumstances, but only when it is safe and appropriate to do so.
+   Superclass initializers *are* inherited in certain circumstances, but only when it's safe and appropriate to do so.
    For more information, see :ref:`Initialization_AutomaticInitializerInheritance` below.

 If you want a custom subclass to present